sarahbizz/TeachersPet/README.md

 * Source Control: Used for interacting,managing, and updating code between group members on to a git repository
 * Visual Studio Code: Code editor used for our JavaScript, CSS, and HTML
 * React: Javascript library
-* Bootstrap: used for creating the drop-down menu CSS
+* Bootstrap: used for creating the drop-down menu and some other CSS features

 ## Installation
 * Web browser